ahmad-00/fifa/README.md

 1. create .env file in root of the project(Same directory that docker-compose.yml file is located).
 You can use env_template.txt to create .env file. it includes all required parameters.
-2. If you are using MacBook M1 series to run the project run export `DOCKER_DEFAULT_PLATFORM=linux/amd64`.
+2. If you are using MacBook M1 series to run the project first run `export DOCKER_DEFAULT_PLATFORM=linux/amd64`.
 If not skip this step
 3. start the project using `docker compose up`